-The Breast Cancer Fund sent 48 Halloween face paints to an independent laboratory to have them tested for the presence of heavy metals such as arsenic, cadmium, chromium, lead and mercury.
+Breast Cancer Prevention Partners (BCPP), formerly the Breast Cancer Fund, sent 48 Halloween face paints to an independent laboratory to have them tested for the presence of heavy metals such as arsenic, cadmium, chromium, lead and mercury.
 Almost half of these-21 items-had trace amounts of at least one heavy metal.
 Some products contained as many as four metals.
 Heavy metal concentrations were higher and more common in darkly pigmented paints.

 Children are especially vulnerable to the effects of chemicals, and preventing early-life exposures to harmful chemicals can help prevent health problems throughout their lives.
 Despite the cosmetics industry’s claim to the contrary, small exposures can add up to harm and a growing body of scientific evidence shows that even tiny doses of some chemicals, such as endocrine disrupting chemicals, can be harmful.
 And it’s not just the size of the exposure that matters, but also the timing of the exposure and size of the person exposed to the chemical.
 Exposures during particular developmental stages, such as those that occur during puberty, may increase an individual’s later-life risk of disease.